devusSs/steamquery-v2/README.md

 Either download an already compiled program from the [releases](https://github.com/devusSs/steamquery-v2/releases) section or clone the repository and compile the program yourself.
 You will need the [Go(lang)](https://go.dev) binaries for that.
 Use the `Makefile` for more information.

 Errors will usually be self-explanatory.
 Any weird errors may require the use of [Google](https://google.com) or [creating an issue](https://github.com/devusSs/steamquery-v2/issues) on Github.

-## Further features (soonTM)

-- automatically query items from Steam inventories
-- automatically check for already added items and compare them to queried items from above